 Olive oil is known as a healthy fat, high in monounsaturated fats and antioxidants.
 For that reason it's generally considered to be more healthy than butter.
 I'm not sure that would classify this vegan lemon cake as healthy for that reason alone -- there are still plenty of other ingredients that go into it.
 But it may be a better choice for those of us who are trying to avoid butter.
 (Nutrition Disclaimer)

 This cake can be stored at room temperature in an airtight container, or wrapped loosely in foil or plastic wrap.
 It also freezes well, wrapped in foil and plastic wrap, for up to 2 months.

 It sure is!
-This vegan olive oil cake is absolutely delicious, if I do say so myself!
-It’s got a rich, moist texture that rivals any cake out there, vegan or not.
-And the flavors of the lemon and pistachio are so great together — you’ve gotta give it a try!
+This dairy free olive oil cake is absolutely delicious, if I do say so myself!
+It's got a rich, moist texture that rivals any cake out there, vegan or not.
+And the flavors of the lemon and pistachio are so great together -- you've gotta give it a try!